 Wow, this cake is really something.
-The texture is so light like chiffon (only 25g flour), yet the taste is so intense and moist, it’s like eating soft crumbly chocolate itself.
+The texture is so light and airy like chiffon (only 25g flour), yet the taste is so intense and moist, it’s like eating soft crumbly chocolate itself.
 The cake is even more moist and rich the next day.

 The cake rose very high on the strength of the meringue alone, with no other raising agent.
 Remember to use good chocolate and cocoa powder.

 Recipe (by Sato Hiroko adapted by Windy Njoo, makes a 6″ cake)

 - 75g chocolate (I use 25g 80% dark chocolate with 50g Hershey minis)

 - 1/8 tsp salt

 1. Melt chocolate in microwave in short 15 sec bursts, be careful not to burn it.
 Set aside.

 2. Mix cocoa powder with hot water.
 Set aside.

 3. Beat egg yolks with 20g sugar and salt till light.
 Add in oil slowly while stirring at the same time.

 4. Add in the cooled chocolate.
 Mix well, then add in the cocoa mixture.